Aconcagua (film)

 Aconcagua is a 1964 color Argentine adventure drama film directed by Leo Fleider and written by Norberto Aroldi.
-The title refers to the highest peak in the Andes—Aconcagua located in Argentina.
+The title refers to the highest peak in the Americas—Aconcagua — located in the Andes in Argentina.
 The star of the film is Tito Alonso.

+Synopsis

+Personal conflicts arise among members of a mountain military detachment amidst a rescue operation that profoundly affects their lives.

 Production, distribution and release

 Aconcagua was produced and distributed by Gloria Films and premiered in Buenos Aires on 18 June 1964.